 Buttermilk Falls in Ludlow

-Buttermilk Falls in Ludlow is an ideal swimming hole for kids and families located close to downtown.
+Buttermilk Falls in Ludlow is an ideal swimming hole for kids and families that’s easily accessible.
 Okemo adopted Buttermilk Falls, and the ski area’s staff environmental scientist takes samples of the water weekly and posts results at the on-site kiosk so swimmers can enjoy the water with confidence.

 Getting there: Buttermilk Falls Road is located directly across Route 103 from the turn to Okemo’s Jackson Gore.
 Follow Buttermilk Falls Road for a half-mile to the end.
 You’ll see an information kiosk and short trail through the woods to the main pool, with more pools upstream.